kyma-project/kyma/docs/03-tutorials/service-management/smgt-13-hb-test-addons.md

  helm install --dry-run {path-to-chart} --debug
 ```

 You can also use this option for the basic debugging purposes, when your addons are installed but you fail to provision ServiceInstances from them.
-For more details, read the Helm [official documentation](https://helm.sh/docs/chart_template_guide/debugging/).
+For more details, read Helm [official documentation](https://helm.sh/docs/chart_template_guide/debugging/).